GaryHopeMS/MSBuildLab330/Lab Script.md

 ## Lab Introduction

-In this hands-on lab, we will show you how to design and build an application using Azure Cosmos DB for MongoDB using its new vector search capabilities combined with Azure OpenAI service for creating a new contextually rich Generative AI chat experiences based on the data you already have.
+In this hands-on lab we will show you how to design and build an application using Azure Cosmos DB for MongoDB.
+You will use Cosmos DB's new vector search capabilities combined with Azure OpenAI service to create a new contextually rich Generative AI chat experience based on the data you already have.

-This hands-on lab will provide practical insights into generating embeddings on user input, generating responses from an LLM, storing chat history for conversational context and provide an introduction to using Semantic Kerneland building a semantic cache to enhance performance leveraging the newly release Semantic Kernal Connector for Azure Cosmos DB for MongoDB.
+This hands-on lab will provide practical guidance on on how to create a RAG pattern application over transactional data, generating vectors and completions with Azure OpenAI Service, connect to multiple vectorized data sources, manage chat history and enhance performance with a semantic cache all orchestrated using Semantic Kernel.

-The skills in this lab will give you a solid foundation for creating your own AI copilot using the retrieval augmented generation (RAG) architecture.
+This session will equip you with the knowledge you need to elevate your AI application development skills.

 ## What are we doing?

 This lab guides you through the steps to implement Generative AI capabilities in an ASP.NET Core Blazor application utilizing the powerful vector search capabilities of Azure Cosmos DB for MongoDB and the power of Azure OpenAI LLMs.
 These are the main tasks you will accomplish in this lab.
-1. Create a basic chat experience, fowarding user prompts to Azure OpenAI and returning the response to the user all the while storing the chat history.
+1. Create a basic chat experience, forwarding user prompts to Azure OpenAI and surfacing the responses to the user interface, all the while storing this as chat history.
 1. Implement and test a chat history feature to allow for more natural conversational interactions using the chat history for context.
-1. Extend the functionality of your chat application based on data you already have using Cosmo DB vector search and using the retrieved context with a RAG application architecture.
+1. Extend the functionality of your chat application based on the data you already have using Cosmos DB for MongoDB vector search capabilities to use this retrieved context as part of the RAG architecture pattern.
 1. (Optional) Implement and test a simple semantic cache for improved performance using the Semantic Kernel Connector for Cosmos DB for MongoDB.
-1. (Optional) Extend the chat application with some simple intelligence to select the appropriate data source for context retrieval.
+1. (Optional) Extend the chat application with some simple AI intelligence to select the appropriate data source for context retrieval.
-1. (Optional) Update application the application user experiance to prvide summarized session navigation.
+1. (Optional) Update the application user experience to provide summarized session navigation.

 # Getting up and running
-In this lab we will be working on updating a pre-existing .NET AI assistant solution consisting of a single ASP.NET Blazor project.
-Whilst this project already provides a large amount of boiler plate code typical of this type of application, including a simple user interface, you will be building out the core internals of this project to transform it into a fully functional AI assistant using Azure Open AI and Cosmos DB for MongoDB services.
+In this lab you will be working on updating a pre-existing .NET AI assistant solution consisting of a single ASP.NET Blazor project.
+Whilst this project already provides a large amount of the boiler plate code typical of this type of application, you will still be building the core internals of this project to transform it into a fully functional AI assistant, using Azure Open AI and Cosmos DB for MongoDB services.

-As part of the deployment of this lab environment we have already deployed the two Azure services you will need, created a local code repository, created the database and collections containing the data you will need and  preloaded the appsettings file with the required settings and connection strings all in the interests of saving you time.
-All these details are available this labs github repository.

-###Exercise: Up and running
+To save you time in this lab environment we have already:
+1. Deployed the two Azure services you will need.
+1. Created a local code repository.
+1. Created the database and collections with sample data.
+1. Pre-loaded the appsettings file with the required settings and connection strings.

+All these details are available in this labs' github repository.

+###Getting going
-So lets have a quick look at the projects code and get started.
+So, let's have a quick look at the projects code and get started.
-1. Open **Visual Studio Code**, there is link on the desktop or you can find it in the start menu.
+1. Open **Visual Studio Code**, there is a link on the desktop or you can find it in the start menu.
 1. Now open the project folder at **C:\Code\BuildLab330\SearchLab**, this is the app we are going to be working on.

 In a .NET application, it's common to use the configuration providers to inject new settings into your application.
-For this application,we will use the **appsettings.json** file to provide the most current values for Azure Cosmos DB and Azure OpenAI endpoints and keys.
+For this application we will use the **appsettings.json** file to provide the needed configuration values for Azure Cosmos DB and Azure OpenAI endpoints and keys.

-4. In the root of the project foller, open the file named **appsettings.json**.
+4. In the root of the project folder, open the file named **appsettings.json**.
-4. It should look similar to this, you may want to come back later and tweak some of these settings:
+4. It should look similar to the following:

 ```json
 {